ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 Don't worry!
 The **AWS-Free-Tier** provides plenty of resources that widely exceed what you will use for this tutorial.
 If you ask me, AWS is really offering a fantastic amount of stuff for free.
-You should be grateful for this, it will give you plenty of time to get to now the AWS Services.
+You should be grateful for this, it will give you plenty of time to get to know the AWS Services.
 * coding enthusiasm

 # DynamoDB